 Rent a room

-You can choose the area in which you would like to live and the standard of accommodation you are after but availability may be limited and competition for the best rooms fierce, especially in popular areas.
+You can choose the area in which you would like to live and the standard of accommodation you are after but availability may be limited and competition for the best rooms can be fierce, especially in popular areas.

 You also need to consider that the live-in landlord or householder will have their way of doing things already established and they are looking for someone to fit in.
 You can expect to use some of the communal areas including kitchen and lounge and in many cases you may have access to a garden or parking space.